-6.1.5 Software Reset & Hardware /RESET pin
+6.1.8 Software Reset & Hardware /RESET pin

-The W25Q512NW can be reset to the initial power-on state by a software Reset sequence in SPI mode.
+The W25Q512NW can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
 This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset.
+If the command sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
 No command will be accepted during the reset period.